Tang Baiqiao: Continued activism

 Since his escape from China, Tang has remained very active in the pro-democracy movement.
 In particular, he has called for a reassessment of China's human rights policies (including the number of actual casualties sustained in the Tiananmen Square massacre), an examination of the persecution of Falun Gong practitioners worldwide, support for the Dalai Lama's efforts to negotiate change for Tibet, and an end to the CCP.
 His articles have appeared in the Journal of International Affairs and Beijing Spring, among other publications.
 Tang is a frequent on-air special commentator for New Tang Dynasty Television.
 He is a spokesman and officer for the China Interim Government.
 Tang is a noted supporter of Donald Trump.
-He criticized Trump as flawed politician, but praised his actions against the CCP.
+He criticized Trump as a flawed politician, but praised his actions against the CCP.
 In 2017, he became one of the operators of a Twitter account that translated to Simplified Chinese all of Trump's tweets.
 The account amassed over 50,000 followers.